top of page

 Debris projectiles

-Similarly, the venting of gases from battery cells causes debris projection
+All vehicle fires produce projectiles, however the venting of gases from lithium-ion battery cells may cause additional debris

 Chance of debris release